 - Permit required for vehicles heavier than 38t but not exceeding 55t, from June 30

 - Fuel and quarry trucks will be able to access under the permit system

 Wollondilly and Penrith Councils understand that this temporary restriction may cause disruption to businesses using the bridge as part of their route to deliver or receive goods/services.
 Both Councils are committed to working with local and regional businesses to ensure any disruption is kept to a minimum.

-Permits for use between 38 and 55t will be issued for 3 month periods that will be extended pending monitoring of the bridge.
+Permits for use between 38 and 55t will be issued that will be extended pending monitoring of the bridge.